Looking Up & Reaching Out

 Upcoming Events

-We will be worshipping the 17th Sunday after Pentecost at 10:00 AM with the service being led by the Rev. Scot Sherman
+We will be worshipping the 22nd Sunday after Pentecost at 10:00 AM with the service being led by the Rev. Scot Sherman.

 Complete Readings Found Here